KonaCoder/GoKonaDoodle/README.md

 Kona Doodle
 ==========

-*My first go site.*

-Using my doggos to share new mad skillz writing a golang site using text/template & html/template packages from the standard go library.
+Using my doggos to share a golang site using templates and bootstrap.